Linear Dimensionality Reduction: with Instrumental Variables

 \subsection{Setting the problem}

-Let us suppose that $\dim E=m$ and $\dim F=q$. \verb \\
+Let us suppose that $\dim F=m$ and $\dim H=q$. \verb \\

-Technically, it is possible to specify this problem with basis of $E$ and $F$ having been selected.
+Technically, it is possible to specify this problem with base of $F$ and $H$ having been selected.
 We assume here that they are orthonormal.
-If they are not orthonormal, it is possible to built orthonormal basis by $QR$ decomposition, or Gram-Schmidt orthogonalization procedure.
+If they are not orthonormal, it is possible to build an orthonormal base by $QR$ decomposition, for example with Gram-Schmidt orthogonalization procedure (which can be numerically unstable but is easy to implement), or using Householder reflections (more stable).